By Roger Cox, Editor

 When you walk into the pro shop, through the double doors, you come face to face with a raised counter and two tennis concierges eager to arrange matches or create an individually tailored program from the week's menu of activities.
 That and the physical beauty of the complex make an indelible first impression.

 Tennis Staff.
 With his model-like looks and long wavy dark brown hair, tennis director Erik Silver looks the part of a resort tennis pro.
-His mother has been a member here for 25 years, and Silver first began working with the colorful Warren Woodcock, a former director, in 1978.
+His mother is a long-time member, and Silver first began working with the colorful Warren Woodcock, a former director, in 1978.
 After eight years as head pro, he took over as director in 1996.
 He has assembled a large staff of very personable pros, including his assistant director Brett Maynard, head pro Larry Gottfried, and an attentive crew to man the pro shop.

 Beach.
 The Beach Club, across the Intracoastal Waterway on a barrier island facing the Atlantic, fronts half a mile of private beach, furnished with padded lounge chairs with fold-up canopies each with an individual flagpole to use to request beverage or other service.

 Golf Courses.
 The resort has two 18-hole courses.
-It is also home to the Dave Pelz Scoring Game School.
+It is also home to the Kellie Stenzel Golf Academy and the Dave Pelz Scoring Game School.

 Resort Course: Reconstructed and reconfigured in 1999, this course now features water on most of its fairways, including the 18th, which has an island green.
 Par 71.
 Length: 6,253 yards from the back tees.

 Country Club Course: Also redesigned in 1999, the Country Club course features contoured greens and many deep, greenside bunkers.
 Par 72.
 Length: 6,714 yards from the back tees.